davidcraft/SimKern/SIM1_README.md

 If any of the simulations produce questionable values or fail to run, a value of -1 will appear instead of a 0 or 1.
 The resulting list/matrix can then be used for machine learning using any choice of software.

-Finally a support vector machines classifier model will then be produced.
+Finally a support vector machine classifier model will then be produced.
 Details of this model will be expressed on the command line.

 ### OUTPUT FILES